MrCapon/BR-1337-Asturias-Flag/patch-notes.md

 syria_group_desc: "Cultures linked through a shared regional heritage formed at the crossroads of Anatolia, Mesopotamia, and the eastern Mediterranean.
 Influenced by indigenous Levantine traditions, Roman-era institutions, and Arab cultural continuity, these societies reflect enduring urban life, commercial exchange, and religious plurality."

 ## Theme System
-- Expanded the theme system to include additional Roman and Hellenic checks:
+- Expanded the theme system to be available to all Roman and Hellenic Cultures:

 ## Map Changes
-- Moved Elysium from the west bank of the Doeg River to the east bank at Anacostia.
+- Moved the city of Elysium from the west bank of the Doeg River to the east bank at Anacostia.
 - Adjusted the New World starting road network to account for Elysium’s new location.

-## New World Events
-- Added Black Death and Standing Armies events to Vinland.
-- Added a follow-up event intended to spread the Bubonic Plague from Vinland to Elysium.

 ## Units
 - Added unique Age I Roman units:
   - Skoutatoi (Heavy Infantry)
   - Toxotai (Ranged Infantry)
 - Edited Akritai and Katáphraktoi to be available to all countries with a Roman or Hellenic culture.
+- Varangian units size increased and allowed 4 units by default without buildings or techs that add additional capacity.

+*Some Units are redundant when You have the PM mod active.
+Will edit the compatch to prioritize their units to avoid duplicates when both active.

 ## Buildings
 - Added the Varangian Commandery.